lissomx/MSP/README.md

 This code corresponding to the paper: **Latent Space Factorisation and Manipulation via Matrix Subspace Projection (ICML2020)**.

-The main web page is here https://xiao.ac/proj/msp.
+The main website is here https://xiao.ac/proj/msp.

 This code is based on